styfle/packagephobia/README.md

 Did you install a package and compare the size on disk with the size reported on Package Phobia?

-This might be difference because Package Phobia doesn't know anything about your hard drive so it can't predict how blocks are allocated.
+This number will likely be different because Package Phobia doesn't know anything about your hard drive so it can't predict how blocks are allocated.

-Packages are known to contain many small `.js` files which can actually use up a lot of disk space.
+Packages are known to contain many small `.js` files which can actually use up a lot of disk space, more than if there was one large, contiguous file.

 See [StackOverflow](https://superuser.com/q/66825/27229) for more details.